-The first term of the present federal government remains about six months; and lane reform is still at the discussion stage.
+The first term of the present federal government remains about six months and lane reform is still at the discussion stage.
 The question is: Will the next four years see anything concrete in land reform?

 I do not think that you have already forgotten the recurring Jos crises, the recurring Boko Haram onslaught on the nation, and so on.
 Violence seems to be part of the political culture in Nigeria.

 Let us watch and see what will happen between now and May 2015, and in fact thereafter.
 Crimes such as armed robberies, kidnappings, judicial murder, ritual killings, and so on, are increasing at an alarming rate.

-Today, when we talk of quality and functionality of education in Nigeria, we are talking of illiterate primary school leavers, semi illiterate and disoriented secondary school leavers, unemployable university graduates, inefficient and disoriented teachers at all three levels of education,
+Today, when we talk of quality and functionality of education in Nigeria, we are talking of illiterate primary school leavers, semi-illiterate and disoriented secondary school leavers, unemployable university graduates, inefficient and disoriented teachers at all three levels of education,

 From the foregoing analysis, it is clear even to the untutored mind that the Seven Point Agenda is nothing but political music meant to keep Nigerians singing Federal government praises while things go from bad to worse.

 It is already stated above that the Millennium Development Goals (MDGs) is a precursor of the Vision 20:2020

-Millennium Development Goals (MDGs) are eight international development goals that all 192 United Nations member states and at least 23 international organization have agreed to achieve by the year 2015.
+Millennium Development Goals (MDGs) are eight international development goals that all 192 United Nations member states and at least 23 international organizations have agreed to achieve by the year 2015.

 The goals are:

-- Eradicate extreme poverty.
+Eradicate extreme poverty.

-- Achieve universal primary education.
+Achieve universal primary education.

-- Promote gender equality and empower women.
+Promote gender equality and empower women.

-- Reduce child mortality rate.
+Reduce child mortality rate.

 Improve mental health

 Combat HIV/AIDS, malaria and other diseases.

-- Ensure environmental sustainability
+Ensure environmental sustainability